eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### If you indeed have all those files skip over to step 4.
-Installing Command Line Tools for Xcode
+### If you indeed have all those files skip over to step 5 Installing Packages & Applications

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------